Eolyne Y. Nichols: Early life and training

 Nichols grew up in Miami.
 Her father, inventor I.G.
 Nichols, supported her plans to become an aviator.
 Nichols went to Lane Mechanical High School, where she was the only female student.
 She entered the University of Illinois when she was 14 years old, as a student in the Aeronautical Engineering and Civil Engineering College.
 There, she studied languages, art, and industrial design.

 Nichols completed a civil pilot training program in 1940.
 She trained for her commercial license at Harbican Air College in Chicago.

 Service in WW II

-During World War II Nichols served first in the Women in the Air Force (WAF) program, then the Women Air Force Service Pilots (WASP).
+During World War II Nichols served first in the Women's Air Force (WAF) program, then the Women Airforce Service Pilots (WASPs).
 In the WASP, she flew both medium and heavy bombers, and was one of the first five women to fly a B-29.
 She also flew B-17's, C-54's, and several other models of plane.
 Nichols's work included towing targets, testing planes, and ferrying radio-controlled aircraft.
 As an aeronautical engineer, she also worked in classified research at the California Institute of Technology.

 By 1946, Nichols had spent 5,500 hours in the air, many of them in South America, where she charted routes for various governments.
 She flew in Bolivia, Brazil, Peru, and Venezuela.